isomerpages/gb-assist/pages/solutionrepo/solution802.md

 ---
-title: COVID-19 Support Singtel ONEOffice Enterprise Package (G Suite Enterprise)
+title: COVID-19 Support Singtel - BizConference (Standard)
 permalink: /productivity-solutions-grant/solutionrepo/solution802
 ---

 #### Description

-"ONEOffice (powered by Google G-suite)
+"Singtel BizConference (powered by Zoom)
-ONEOffice is a suite of web-based office solutions that offers  a suite of productivity and collaboration tools.
-In additional to the standard Google Suites (email, calendar, document, sites & drive, hougouts), ONEOffice include value added services such as; Sending SMS through email box (Pay per use service), Fax through email box (Pay per use service) and customize email signatures across the organisation.
+Singtel BizConference is a business video conferencing service that enables productive and impactful virtual meetings.
+Powered by Zoom, it combines innovative cloud and video conferencing technologies, offering an intuitive and versatile solution.
+It is cloud-hosted with worldwide coverage for consistently excellent business meetings experience via desktop and mobile devices over the Internet.

 #### Details of Solution

-Click <a href='https://gb-assist-staging.netlify.app/images/psg/Singtel-G-Suite_Annex_3_CR_wef21April2020_Part_3.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://gb-assist-staging.netlify.app/images/psg/Singtel-BizConference_Annex_3_wef21April2020_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria